 What are the touchpoints in patient journey mapping?

-As mentioned briefly above, a patient journey covers the whole journey, even before the patient arrives at the medical facility and after they receive treatment.
-Generally, a patient goes through these touchpoints in their journey:
+As mentioned briefly above, a patient journey covers the whole journey, even before the patient arrives at the medical facility and until after they receive treatment.
+Generally, a patient goes through these touchpoints in their patient journey:

 Patient journey mapping is important to improve patient experience, as patients benefit from having clear communication, reduced uncertainties, and knowing what to expect next.
 Getting an understanding of the patient experience and their requirements can help healthcare providers to create personalized and good patient experiences.